-Based on the model sea surface temperature, the wind vector at 10 m height, the air pressure at 2 m, the dry air temperature and the air pressure at 2 m, and the relative humidity (either directly given or recalculated from the wet bulb or the dew point temperature), this routine first computes the transfer coefficients for the surface momentum flux vector, (τ_x^s, τ_y^s) (c{dd}) , the latent heat flux, Q_e , (c{ed}) and the sensible heat flux, Q_h , (c{hd}) heat flux according to the Kondo (1975) bulk formulae.
-Afterwards, these fluxes are calculated according to the following formulae:
+Based on the model sea surface temperature, the wind vector at 10 m height, the air pressure at 2 m, the dry air temperature and the air pressure at 2 m, and the relative humidity (either directly given or recalculated from the wet bulb or the dew point temperature), this routine computes the coefficients for the surface momentum flux (cdd) and the latent (ced) and the sensible (chd) heat flux according to the Kondo (1975) bulk formulae.
+The setting for wet\mode but be in agreement with the type of air humidity measure given in the meteo\file as 7. column, i.e. 1 for relative humidity, 2 for wet bulb temperature and 3 for dew point temperature.